 Skin cancer is serious business – 2,000 people a year die from skin cancer in Australia!
-The good news is that skin cancer is almost totally preventable if you protect yourself when you are outside when the UV Index is 3 or higher.
+The good news is that skin cancer is almost totally preventable if you protect yourself at all times when working outdoors.

 What is your individual responsibility?

 It is your responsibility to cover up when you’re in the sun.
 It should not be up to the boss to tell you to put your hat on.
 Sun protection means: